 People living with HIV have an increased risk of insufficient vitamin D levels, or a vitamin D deficiency.
 This may be due to side effects of antiretroviral therapy, which is any HIV treatment that combines two or more drugs.

 Research from 2019 notes that vitamin D deficiency is common across the globe and affects over 75% of the population in the United States.
-However, it is particularly common in people living with HIV.
+However, it is particularly common in individuals living with HIV.

 Supplementing vitamin D may help restore its levels in HIV-positive people.